fire833/fdmviz/readme-build.txt

 ## Build and Serve Locally

-Run the following terminal command from within the `Build/fdmviz` directory to install the NPM dependencies, build the app, and serve it from localhost.
+Run the following terminal command from within the `Build` directory to install the NPM dependencies, build the app, and serve it from localhost.
 ```
 yarn install && yarn dev